 Amending a Role's purpose, domains and accountabilities is a major aspect of a Circle's Governance process.
 Assigning roles is not part of the governance process: this is an accountability of the Lead Link and hence falls under 'regular' work which he can do outside of meetings.
 If he does not assign a role to anyone, the associated accountabilities are his responsibility.

-Roles assignments may be done for a focus area; specifying a certain area of operation for which someone fulfils the role.
+Roles assignments may be done for a focus area; specifying a certain area of operation for which someone fulfills the role.
 An example is an "Editor" role, filled by a Spanish native for Spanish articles" and an English native for English articles.

 Relevant articles from the Holacracy Constiturion: 1.1., 1.2, 1.3, 1.4, 2.1, 2.2.